FastVPSEestiOu/debian_netconsole/README.md

 debian_netconsole
 =================

-Scripts for convient enabling netconsole kernel ability on Debian Squeeze, Wheezy and later (not tested yet)
+Scripts for convenient enabling netconsole kernel ability on Debian Squeeze, Wheezy and later (not tested yet)

 Features: